jomi13/speckle_compute/README.md

 # speckle_compute

 # Usage
-The project template to deploy a Speckle&lt;-->Rhino.Compute Workflow All of the documentation necessary to cook this cake.
+The project template to deploy a Speckle&lt;-->Rhino.Compute workflow and all of the documentation necessary to cook this cake.

 ![Speckle Compute.jpg](example/Speckle_Compute.jpg)